-3-A state, the District of C
+3-A state, the District of d

-- ution requesting this form to - 4-A foreign government or any of its political subdivisions, agencies, or
+4-A foreign government or any of its political subdivisions, agencies, or

-- 6-A dealer in securities or commodities required to register in the United - 7-A futures commission merchant registered with the Commodity Futures Trading Commission - 8-A real estate investment trust - 9-An entity registered at all times during the tax year under the Investment Company Act of 1940 - 10-A common trust fund operated by a bank under section 584(a) - 11-A financial institution - 12-A middleman known in the investment community as a nominee or
+6-A dealer in securities or commodities required to register in the United

+7-A futures commission merchant registered with the Commodity Futures Trading Commission

+8-A real estate investment trust

+9-An entity registered at all times during the tax year under the Investment Company Act of 1940

+10-A common trust fund operated by a bank under section 584(a)

+11-A financial institution

+12-A middleman known in the investment community as a nominee or

+IF the payment is for THEN the payment is exempt for Interest and dividend payments All exempt payees except for 7 Broker transactions Exempt payees 1 through 4 and 6 through 11 and all C corporations.
+S corporations must not enter an exempt payee code because they are exempt only for sales of noncovered securities acquired prior to 2012.
+Barter exchange transactions and patronage dividends Exempt payees 1 through 4 Payments over \$600 required to be reported and direct sales over \$5,000 1 Generally, exempt payees 1 through 5 2 Payments made in settlement of payment card or third party network transactions Exempt payees 1 through 4

-However, the following payments made to a corporation and reportable on Form payments, attorneys' fees, gross proceeds paid to an attorney reportable under section 6045(f), and payments for services paid by a federal executive agency.
+2 However, the following payments made to a corporation and reportable on Form payments, attorneys' fees, gross proceeds paid to an attorney reportable under section 6045(f), and payments for services paid by a federal executive agency.

 Exemption from FATCA reporting code.
 The following codes identify payees that are exempt from reporting under FATCA.
 These codes apply to persons submitting this form for accounts maintained outside of the United States by for an account you hold in the United States, you may leave this field blank. institution is subject to these requirements.
-A requester may indicate that a code is not required by providing you with a Form W-9 with "Not Applicable" (or any similar indication) written or printed on the line for a FATCA exemption code
+A requester may indicate that a code is not required by providing you with a Form W-9 with "Not Applicable" (or any similar indication) written or printed on the line for a FATCA exemption code.

-- A-An organization exempt from tax under section 501(a) or any individual retirement plan as defined in section 7701(a)(37) - B-The United States or any of its agencies or instrumentalities - C-A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions or instrumentalities - D-A corporation the stock of which is regularly traded on one or more - E-A corporation that is a member of the same expanded affiliated group as a - F-A dealer in securities, commodities, or derivative financial instruments - H-A regulated investment company as defined in section 851 or an entity registered at all times during the tax year under the Investment Company Act of - I-A common trust fund as defined in section 584(a)
+A-An organization exempt from tax under section 501(a) or any individual retirement plan as defined in section 7701(a)(37)

+B-The United States or any of its agencies or instrumentalities

+C-A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions or instrumentalities

+D-A corporation the stock of which is regularly traded on one or more

+E-A corporation that is a member of the same expanded affiliated group as a

-determine whether the FATCA code and/or exempt payee code should be
+F-A dealer in securities, commodities, or derivative financial instruments ution requesting this form to determine whether the FATCA code and/or exempt payee code should be